thriveweb/sailinginparadise/content/pages/contact.md

 ### HOW TO FIND THE BOATS AT THE MARINAS

+The access to the main marina jetty is at the very end (north western corner) of the carpark.
 Please take the jetty with the big yellow archway at Mariner's Cove.
-Our vessels are located on the first arm (to your left) after going under the first yellow archway the boats are visible straight away.
+Our vessels are located on the first arm (to your left) after going under the first yellow archway, the boats are visible straight away.
 (Logo & white arrows on map)

 ![]()